kontena/kontena/docs/using-kontena/services.md

 **Options:**

 ```
---grid GRID                   Specify grid to use
+--grid GRID                   Specify Grid to use
 ```